 State Agency Audits

-This division ensures that municipalities, public internal school funds, certain quasi- governmental entities, utility districts, housing authorities, charter schools, and certain nonprofit and for-profit organizations receiving funds from the State of Tennessee are audited as required by state statute.
-These audits are performed by CPAs.
+Through a contractual process with independent CPA firms, the division ensures the performance of more than 1,600 audits for the state's remaining counties, municipalities, public internal school funds, utility districts, housing authorities, charter schools, local government-created entities, certain quasi-governmental entities, and certain nonprofit and for-profit organizations receiving funds from the State of Tennessee.

 - 342 municipalities;